luigiaceto/geocontrol/doc/EstimationPart2.md

 -LOC of test code      cloc <GeoControl\test> --include-lang=TypeScript

-# Computation of effort
+## Computation of effort
-From timesheet.md sum all effort spent, in all activities in task1, task2, task3 at the end of the project on June 7.
+From timesheet.md sum all effort spent, in **ALL** activities (task1, task2, task3) at the end of the project on June 7.
 Exclude task4

-# Computation of productivity
+## Computation of productivity

 productivity = ((LOC of production code)+ (LOC of test code)) / effort

-# Comparison
+## Comparison

 |                                        | Estimated (end of task 1) | Actual (june 7, end of task 3)|
 | -------------------------------------------------------------------------------- | -------- |----|